The main characteristic of azorean weather is its unpredictability: it can be sunny and hot, windy and strong showers – all in the same day!

 - January is the wettest month of the year (average of 133mm of rain)

 - February is the coldest month of the year (average of 13ºC/55ºF)

-Extremely mild pleasant weather.
-Showers are common but often only last a few hours, before the sun shines again.
+Expect mild pleasant weather.
+Showers are common but often only last a few minutes, before the sun shines again.
 June can already have some very warm days, suited for an ocean swim.
 Great time for photographers, as the landscapes are greener and flowers have bloomed, including the fabulous hydrangeas (June-July).